Subramanian1107/MTP_CS23M067/README.md

     ...
 ```

 With the above configurations, you can create [CLA](http://arxiv.org/abs/2405.12981), [YOCO](https://arxiv.org/abs/2405.05254) or any configurations in [Cross-Layer KV Sharing](http://arxiv.org/abs/2410.14442) or [MixAttention](http://arxiv.org/abs/2409.15012) without changing the code.
 The only thing you need to do is to write the correct `layer_types` in the configuration file.
+You can also experiment on differnt types of configurations like our new custom configuration with inital few layers of CLA2 and last few layers as CLA3.

 ### Pre-training